Sarawak: The Original Keto Coffee Or Opium Coffee

 Madam Tan inherited the business from his father, who had come to Sarawak from China in 1927 at the age of 13.

 She said that her father used to sell drinks at a canteen near the Kuching Waterfront before moving to Kai Joo Lane.
-Her father, a Hainanese, did a lot of things back in the days.
+Her father, a Hainanese, did a lot of things back in the day.
 He was a traditional Chinese physician and also a cook for the 'white people' back then.

 Back in the days, Kai Joo Lane had a lot of opium dens.

 So, the idea of butter coffee came from opium smokers who would consume pats of butter and thick coffee to soothe their dry throats.
-Hence, the birth of the Opium Coffee or the original Keto Coffee, butter coffee.
+Hence, the birth of Opium Coffee or the original Keto Coffee, butter coffee.

-An elderly Malay man enjoying his cup of hot butter coffee in Hiap Yak Tea Shop.
+An elderly Malay man enjoying his cup of hot butter coffee in the Hiap Yak Tea Shop.
 Image source via newsarawaktribune

 The Current Hiap Yak Tea Shop

-Now, not a single opium den is left in Kai Joo Lane, but instead, this coffee remains an attraction to many locals and tourist, the Chinese and even the Malays!
+Now, not a single opium den is left in Kai Joo Lane, but instead, this coffee remains an attraction to many locals and tourists, the Chinese and even the Malays!
 Here's how harmonious Sarawakians are!

 Many visitors from the peninsula, Sabah, Singapore, Vietnam, China and European countries.
 Artists, photographers, or videographers would come here to paint or take photos and videos of the coffee shops.